zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-configure-rolling-upgrades.md

     }
 ```

 For scale set model updates, the upgrade policy mode will determine how the instances in the scale set are brought up to date.
-If using automatic, all instances will be upgraded at the same time.
-If using manual, any changes made to the scale set model will not be applied to the individual instances until a user performs the upgrade.
-If using rolling, updates are rolled out in batches based on the rolling upgrade policy settings.
+- With automatic upgrade policy mode, all instances will be upgraded at the same time.
+- With manual upgrade policy mode, any changes made to the scale set model will not be applied to the individual instances until a user performs the upgrade.

->[IMPORTANT]
+- With rolling upgrade policy mode, updates are rolled out in batches based on the rolling upgrade policy settings.

+> [IMPORTANT]
 > If you are using **[automatic OS image upgrades](virtual-machine-scale-sets-automatic-upgrade.md)** or **[automatic extension upgrades](../virtual-machines/automatic-extension-upgrade.md)**, these feature don't use the upgrade policy mode.
 Instead these features use the rolling upgrade policy configuration settings to perform rolling upgrades upgrades.

 ### Rolling upgrade policy configuration settings